Everything You Need To Know About CNC Machines

 Bending, Laser, 3D printing material to a finished product.

-CNC is a short abbreviation for the term Computer Numeric Control.
+What most people don’t know about CNC machines is that ‘CNC’ is a short abbreviation for the term Computer Numeric Control.

 The Numeric is positioning and measuring process which the computer is in controlling the tool path and machining process.

 What do CNC Machines Cut?

 CNC Machines can cut a variety of materials.

 The most common materials are metals such as aluminum and steels.

 However every type of metal has been been cut on a CNC machine.

 Also including wood, plastics, ceramics and even human bone (so gross)!